cmp-202/ssh2shell/README.md

 * .emit("eventName", function, parms,... ). raises the event based on the name in the first string and takes input parameters based on the handler function definition.

-*variables*
+*Variables*
 * .sshObj is the host object as defined above along with some instance variables.

-* .command is the current command being run until a new peompt is detected and the next command replaces it or a commandTimeout event is raised which may cause a disconnection.
+* .command is the current command being run until a new prompt is detected and the next command replaces it or a commandTimeout event is raised which may cause a disconnection.

 Test Files: